Code-Institute-Submissions/AbbeyPhysio_MS1/README.md

 Each page was ran through the W3C HTML validator and the stylesheet through the CSS validator.
 The following errors were flagged and corrected:

-- Originally had anchors within buttons in the header which produced and error change to style anchors to look like buttons instead;
+- Originally had anchors within buttons in the header which produced an error, changed to style anchors to look like buttons instead;
 - Placeholder for form input for type date;
-- Incorrect charachter escape on whitespace, removed this whitespace and created gaps with margins instead;
+- Incorrect character escape on whitespace, removed this whitespace and created gaps with margins instead;
 - arialabelledby related to no element ID, changed this to arialabel to solve.

 There was additional warnings in relation to the date which flagged the date type would not be recognised on all browsers types.
 When tested it worked in each browser bar Safari.
 There were no errors or warnings flagged in the CSS validator.